Kayode-Olumo/star-seeker-kayode/README.md

 4. NoSQL database solution e.g. mongoDB
 5. More UI iterations and feedback loops
 6. Better client side validation
+7. Pagination for data above a specific limit

 # How to run